toolking/carddav2fb/README.md

     'http' => 'debug' => true

+## Docker image

+The Docker image contains the tool and all its dependencies.
+A volume `/data` contains the configuration files.
+If the configuration is missing, the Docker entrypoint will abort with an error message and copy an example file to the volume.

+There are two ways to use the image:

+    docker run --rm -v ./carddav2fb-config:/data carddav2fb command...

+will execute a single command (and remove the created container afterwards).

+Without a command, the container entrypoint will enter an endless loop, repeatedly executing `carddav2fb run` in given intervals.
+This allows automatic, regular updates of your FritzBox's phonebook.

 ## License
 This script is released under Public Domain, some parts under GNU AGPL or MIT license.
 Make sure you understand which parts are which.